MetaMuse: Algorithm Generation via Creative Ideation

-\paragraph{{\rsdictgpr}.} Unlike {\rsdict}, {\rsdictgpr} considers the feedback embeddings of previous solutions, to compute the steering direction at each iteration.
-Steering direction is specified by a feedback embedding, which serves as the objective that {\rsdictgpr} should aim to achieve in subsequent solutions.
-In our case study, steering direction enables both exploration (for diversity) and exploitation (for usefulness).
-For the former, the steering direction should be the farthest point from all previous solutions, i.e., the feedback embedding that has the greatest Euclidean distance from all other embeddings.
-For the latter, we set all dimensions of the target embedding vector to be a high value (e.g., 100\% cache hit ratio).
+\para{{\rsdictgpr}.} Based on {\rsdict}, {\rsdictgpr} further relies on \underline{s}elf-\underline{f}eedback, leveraging the feedback embeddings of prior solutions to compute a steering direction.
+The steering direction is specified as a target feedback embedding, which serves as the objective that {\rsdictgpr} should aim to achieve in subsequent solutions.
+In our case study, this mechanism supports both exploration (for diversity) and exploitation (for usefulness).
+For exploration, the steering direction is defined as the point in the embedding space that is farthest from all previous solutions, i.e., the embedding with the greatest Euclidean distance from the existing set.
+For exploitation, we define the target embedding by setting all dimensions to a high value (e.g., 100\% cache hit ratios across all traces).

-Given an embedding of steering direction, {\rsdictgpr} computes the set of $s$ stimuli that would likely develop into solutions close to it.
-Our current implementation formulates this step as a prediction problem, and solves it with Gaussian Process Regression (GPR) models.
-Given the sum of semantic embeddings of $s$ stimuli, we use $n$ GPR models ($\mathcal{M}_{1}$, \ldots, $\mathcal{M}_{n}$), to predict each of the $n$ dimensions in embedding.
-Having ($\mathcal{M}_{1}$, \ldots, $\mathcal{M}_{n}$) allows {\rsdictgpr} to predict the expected feedback embedding of any set of stimuli.
-GPR models are fitted with all previous solutions at each iteration.
-We use the dot-product kernel for GPR models.
-Dot-product kernel $\mathcal{K}$ can capture the pairwise semantic similarity between all observations across two solutions and is invariant to their ordering.
-For two solutions $c_i$ and $c_j$, their similarity captured by $\mathcal{K}$ is
+Given a steering-direction embedding, {\rsdictgpr} computes a set of $s$ stimuli that are likely to develop into solutions close to the target.
+Our current implementation formulates this step as a prediction problem and solves it with Gaussian Process Regression (GPR).
+Specifically, {given $s$ stimuli, we use their corresponding {\em observations} to predict the solution's feedback embedding dimension by dimension, without generating the solution itself.
+Each observation is a natural-language sentence generated by LLMs after mapping one stimulus to the problem domain; we describe this process in detail in \S\ref{sec:developing_waypoint_reasoning}.
+We first compute the {\em semantic embeddings} (e.g., by SBERT~\cite{sbert-paper}) of the $s$ observations, and} use $n$ GPR models, ($\mathcal{M}_{1}$, \ldots, $\mathcal{M}_{n}$), to predict each of the $n$ dimensions in feedback embedding.
+These models allow {\rsdictgpr} to predict the expected feedback embedding for any set of stimuli {without generating the solution}.
+The GPR models are refitted at each iteration with all previous solutions.
+We adopt a dot-product kernel for the GPR models.
+This kernel $\mathcal{K}$ captures pairwise semantic similarity between all observations across two solutions and is invariant to their ordering.
+For two solutions $c_i$ and $c_j$, their similarity under kernel $\mathcal{K}$ is